troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Similar to --update-description-with-icons but only include icons that fit in to basic character set so supported by older databases.
 * --update-description-with-premiere
 Add indicator that an episode is brand new to the description.
+* --update-description-with-live
+Add indicator that an episode is live to the description.

 Extra Supported Tags and Features
 ---------------------------------